-The cultural resources survey of the project was conducted on September 16, 2019.
-The intensive pedestrian reconnaissance of the property consisted of a series of parallel transects spaced at approximately 15-meter intervals, which covered all areas of the project.
-Ground visibility was good to excellent and was only limited by sporadic pockets of non-native weeds, grasses, and trees.
-The entire property was accessible and no constraints were encountered.
-Photographs were taken to document project conditions during the survey (see Section 5.2).
+The cultural resources survey of the project was conducted on October 13, 2021.
+The reconnaissance of the property consisted of an intensive survey using a series of parallel transects spaced at approximately 10-meter intervals.
+Approximately 90 percent of the ground surface was visible during the survey due to recent disking, and no constraints were encountered.
+Digital photographs were taken to document project conditions during the survey (see Section 5.2).